Our top 10 ERP vendors in the industry for Shopify Plus.

 The last piece of the puzzle is figuring out how to make multiple disparate systems function in harmony as one unified system.
 ERP, WMS, 3PL, Shopify, PIM.

 Start by finding what systems you need to integrate.
 At a minimum, this is connecting your 3PL systems with Shopify.
 The typical integration involves your 3PL systems, Shopify, and an ERP.

 Before you can integrate anything, however, you must understand the data each system needs.
 If your data quality is lacking, there are plenty of vendors with solutions catering to Master Data Management to help your situation.

 Once you identify the data your systems have and which data needs to go into and come out of Shopify, it makes planning each of the next steps easier.

 Real-time inventory sync

 The typical setup is connecting multiple warehouses to an inventory management system like an ERP or other eCommerce operations platform (like ChannelApe) which can be the unified source of truth for inventory.
-Once the data is passing through these systems, you want to setup some business rules to create safeguards.
-For example, if you have two Shopify Plus storefronts fulfilling from the same warehouse you may want to allocate 80% of available inventory to one store and 30% the other.
-Yes, I know this is more than 100% but the goal is to prevent overselling and cancellations on high volume items.
+Once the data is passing through these systems, you want to set up some business rules to create safeguards.
+For example, if you have two Shopify Plus storefronts fulfilling from the same warehouse you may want to allocate 80% of available inventory to one store and 30% to the other.
+Yes, I know this is more than 100% but the goal is to prevent overselling and cancellations on high-volume items.

 Once your data is flowing and your rules are in place, the last step here is automating this process with a reasonable schedule.
 It’s important to remember that some fulfillment centers have a lag time before orders are recognized and inventory is reconciled.
 Sometimes the fastest you can synchronize your 3PL’s inventory is once per day.
 Talk to your 3PL and understand what operations occur behind the scenes to better understand these challenges.